-The school is designed to meet the developmental, academic, and social/emotional needs of students K-12 identified with primary disability of but not limited to emotional disability (ED), specific learning disability (SLD), Intellectual Disability (ID), other health impaired (OHI), traumatic brain injury (TBI), Multiple Disabilities (MD)), Speech/Language Impairment (SLI), developmental delayed (DD) and Autism Spectrum Disorders (ASD), or who are experiencing difficulty succeeding in a less restrictive environment.
+The school is designed to meet the developmental, academic, and social/emotional needs of students K-12 identified with primary disability of but not limited to Emotional Disability (ED), Specific Learning Disability (SLD), Intellectual Disability (ID), Other Health Impaired (OHI), Traumatic Brain Injury (TBI), Multiple Disabilities (MD)), Speech/Language Impairment (SLI), Developmental Delayed (DD) and Autism Spectrum Disorders (ASD), or who are experiencing difficulty succeeding in a less restrictive environment.
 Rivermont School staff in conjunction with the IEP team will make recommendations and/or provide related services based on a student's individual needs and IEP.
 Any service that Rivermont School does not provide directly is provided through a contracted provider or the student's LEA.

 The focus of our curriculum is to empower students to be effective managers of their own academic and social behavior.
-Comprehensive academic instruction for grades K-12 is offered in social studies, language arts, math, science and physical education/health.
+Comprehensive academic instruction for grades K-12 is offered in social studies, language arts, math, science, and physical education/health.
 A typical classroom student/staff ratio is 5:1 or lower dependent on student need.
 In general, each class meets the minimum state clock-hour requirement; however, adjustments are made so as to adhere to a student's Individualized Education Plan (IEP), or Individualized Instruction Plan (IIP).
-Each class is fully transferable to Local Education Agencies (LEA's).
+Rivermont School collaborates with each Local Education Agency (LEA's) to ensure courses meet requirements for credit.
 Each student has behavioral goals and, if applicable, academic goals.
 Our basic instructional program is taken from the Virginia State Department of Education Standards of Learning.
 The sending LEA determines the entering student's grade level.
 Our school year is divided into two semesters; thus, we can accommodate courses that are either 18 or 36 weeks in length.
 Rivermont School will work closely with the student's LEA to ensure that each student participates in his or her appropriate program of study, including meeting graduation requirements.
 This includes requesting all previous educational records and sending to the LEA credits received from Rivermont School.

-The evidenced based treatment of Applied Behavior Analysis (ABA) is an evidenced based method used in our ABA Focused Classrooms.
+Applied Behavior Analysis (ABA) is an evidenced based method used in our ABA focused schools and classrooms.
 A variety of techniques and interventions may be incorporated to teach target skills in all areas to include, but not limited to verbal behavior, functional communication, augmentative communication, discrete trial training, picture communication, visual and auditory strategies, task analysis, incidental teaching, and sensory strategies.
 These methods are founded on the research based, scientific principles of operant conditioning to build communication, social skills, academic, vocational and independent living skills as well as reduce inappropriate behavior.
 Each student's curriculum is designed based on their Individualized Education Plan (IEP).
-The ABA Focused Classrooms employ a structure focused on teaching small, measurable units of behavior.
+The ABA focused schools and classrooms employ a structure focused on teaching small, measurable units of behavior.
 The model is a success-oriented model based on positive reinforcement.
 Correct responses are followed by consequences that have been found to be positively reinforcing to the student.
 Data collection is essential to ABA programming.
 Each student's data will be held confidential.
 This information will be given with Progress Reports and Interims to families and LEAs (Local Education Agency).